walterrowe/capture-one-scripts/monochrome-keywords/README.md

 * [apply-monochrome-keywords](apply-monochrome-keywords.applescript) - adds keywords to the images matching the criteria.
 * [remove-monochrome-keywords](remove-monochrome-keywords.applescript) - removes keywords from images not matching the criteria.

+These script will run on the currently selected document and collection.
+It should honor any filters on the view.

 ## Monochrome Image Criteria

 The criteria for identifying monochrome images are: